tpavlacky/teamcity-theatre/README.md

 - A TeamCity server (d'uh).
 TeamCityTheatre is confirmed to be compatible with 2017.1.4 (build 47070).
 Other versions may or may not work.
 - A Windows Server with IIS to host the web application, or Docker, or your Windows dev machine if you just want to try it out.
 - .NET Core Runtime 2.2 (downloadable from https://www.microsoft.com/net/download/all )
-- .NET Core Windows Hosting Bundle (downloadable from the same page you downloaded the runtime from )
+- .NET Core Windows Hosting Bundle (only when hosting in IIS, downloadable from the same page you downloaded the runtime from )
-- Some knowledge on how to add a .NET web application in IIS, or the willingness to learn.
+- Some knowledge on how to add a .NET web application in IIS, or the willingness to learn. (only when hosting in IIS)
 - A nice cup of :coffee: to drink while you install this.

 ## Installation instructions